vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

     | Windows OS version | **2019-Datacenter** |
     | | |

-    ** Note: There is no cost associated with this template.
+   **Note**: Deployment ID can be obtained from the Lab Environment output page.
+There is no cost associated with this template.

 9. Click **Review + Create**.